-If pname is SHADER_TYPE, VERTEX_SHADER is returned if shader is a vertex shader object, and FRAGMENT_SHADER is returned if shader is a fragment shader object.
+If pname is SHADER_TYPE, VERTEX_SHADER, GEOMETRY_SHADER, or FRAGMENT_SHADER is returned if shader is a vertex, geometry, or fragment shader object respectively.
 If pname is DELETE_STATUS, TRUE is returned if the shader has been flagged for deletion and FALSE is returned otherwise.
 If pname is COMPILE_STATUS, TRUE is returned if the shader was last compiled successfully, and FALSE is returned otherwise.
 If pname is INFO_LOG_LENGTH, the length of the info log, including a null terminator, is returned.
 If there is no info log, zero is returned.
 If pname is SHADER_SOURCE_LENGTH, the length of the concatenation of the source strings making up the shader source, including a null terminator, is returned.
 If no source has been defined, zero is returned.

 '''

-boolean IsProgram( uint program );
+boolean IsProgram(uint program);

 '''